An intervention using a new skin cancer app got teenagers to sunbathe less, and perform self-schecks more.

 They conducted an experiment involving 1,573 Brazilian students in the southeastern city of Itauna.
 The participants consisted of roughly equal numbers of boys and girls, with an average age of just under 16.
 The experiment consisted of a one-time intervention, plus follow-ups three and six months later.

-Sunface shows what your future face would look like after years of exposure to the ultraviolet (UV) light emitted by the sun and tanning beds.
-Dermatologists refer to these effects as “photoaging” (sometimes known as dermatoheliosis), and include visible damage to the skin in the form of premature wrinkles and dark spots.
+Sunface is an age progression app that shows what your future face would look like after years of exposure to the ultraviolet (UV) light emitted by the sun (and tanning beds).
+Dermatologists refer to these effects as “photoaging” (or sometimes dermatoheliosis).
+They and include visible damage to the skin in the form of premature wrinkles and dark spots.